sobotka/ACES-1.2-Displays-Formatted/README.md

 * Color Pickers - Hex codes: The hex code tab of Blender's color picker does not produce meaningful output under ACES and should be ignored.

+* Material Preview Mode: The built-in background HDRIs are not properly converted to ACEScg before rendering, and will appear over saturated.

+A note about float textures: Floating point textures (such as OpenEXR files) will be use the ACEScg input space by default.
+This is consistent with the normal ACES workflow and standard OCIO configuration.
+However, please bear in mind this is not the correct input space for most HDRI maps you will find on stock texture sites.
+Most of these files are prepared with Linear sRGB primaries instead of ACEScg.
+In order to handle this, the input space should be changed to "Utility - Linear - sRGB"

 ## What is This?

 This is a directly generated repository of the as-official-as-possible ACES 1.2 configuration.